Analysis | The refrain from state officials is consistent: The Trump campaign’s fraud claims are unfounded

 “We catch people when they do that,” she said of attempts to commit fraud.
 “It’s kind of like robbing a bank.
 I’m not saying that no one ever tries to rob a bank, but I am saying that almost always that person gets caught and then prosecuted.
 And we certainly don’t say, well, we can’t have banks anymore because sometimes people try to rob them.”

-It’s worth noting that former vice president Joe Biden won Michigan by nearly 140,000 votes, a massive number which by itself precludes the idea that somehow systemic fraud occurred.
+It’s worth noting that former vice president Joe Biden won Michigan by nearly 140,000 votes, a massive number that by itself precludes the idea that somehow systemic fraud occurred.

 In an interview with Republican Party chair Ronna McDaniel, Fox News’s Bret Baier raised that point.
 McDaniel urged patience as the allegations the Trump campaign and the party have been scrambling to collect are investigated.
 (In that CNBC interview, Hobbs said that her office had been “flooded with calls and emails” but that there were no specific credible reports to her knowledge.)